alexLiu2012/dotnetcore-mvc/4- about web host service/4_ about web host service.md

             {
                 return Target;

-                // The ConfigureContainer pipeline needs an Action<TContainerBuilder> as source, so we just adapt the
-                // signature with this function.
-                void Source(TContainerBuilder containerBuilder) => action(containerBuilder);

                 // The ConfigureContainerBuilder.ConfigureContainerFilters expects an Action<object> as value, but our pipeline
                 // produces an Action<TContainerBuilder> given a source, so we wrap it on an Action<object> that internally casts
                 // the object containerBuilder to TContainerBuilder to match the expected signature of our ConfigureContainer pipeline. void Target(object containerBuilder) =>
                     // b2
                     BuildStartupConfigureContainerFiltersPipeline(Source)((TContainerBuilder)containerBuilder);

+                // The ConfigureContainer pipeline needs an Action<TContainerBuilder> as source, so we just adapt the
+                // signature with this function.
+                void Source(TContainerBuilder containerBuilder) => action(containerBuilder);
             }
         }

         // a- filter of "configure service" -> IStartupConfigureServicesFilter
         // "IStartupConfigureServicesFilter" 过时
-        private Func<IServiceCollection, IServiceProvider?> BuildStartupServicesFilterPipeline(
+        // "startup configure service filter" 不能返回（创建）service provider！！！ private Func<IServiceCollection, IServiceProvider?> BuildStartupServicesFilterPipeline(
             Func<IServiceCollection, IServiceProvider?> startup)
         {